 4. What are the latest trends in Quality Assurance?

-Recent trends in Quality Assurance include the integration of AI and machine learning for predictive quality control, increased use of automation to improve efficiency, a focus on cybersecurity within QA processes, and implementing continuous integration and delivery in software development to enhance product quality and speed to market.
+Recent trends in Quality Assurance include the integration of AI and machine learning for predictive quality control, increased use of automation to improve efficiency, a focus on cybersecurity within QA processes, and implementation of continuous integration and delivery in software development to enhance product quality and speed to market.

 Our Quality Management Courses Duration And Fees